obophenotype/upheno/docs/howto/pattern-merge-replace-workflow.md

     $ODK-ONTOLOGY/src/patterns/dosdp-patterns/external.txt

-### 3. make definitions.owl
+### 3. Import the new pattern templates that you have just added to the `external.txt` list from external sources into the current working repository

     cd ODK-ONTOLOGY/src/ontology
+    sh run.sh make update_patterns

+### 4. make definitions.owl

+    cd ODK-ONTOLOGY/src/ontology
     sh run.sh make ../patterns/definitions.owl IMP=false

-### 4. Remove old classes with the equivalent newly patternised ones
+### 5. Remove old classes and replace them with the equivalent and patternised new classes

+    cd ODK-ONTOLOGY/src/ontology
     sh run.sh make remove_patternised_classes

-### 5. Announce the pattern migration in an appropriate channel, for example on the phenotype-ontologies Slack channel.
+### 6. Announce the pattern migration in an appropriate channel, for example on the phenotype-ontologies Slack channel.

 For example: